 The US regulatory policy has been modified after the 1996 Telecommunications Act.
-It mainly is based (STOCKDALE, 2003) prohibition on the provision of competitive services, structural safeguards (e.g. the incumbent monopolist has to provide competitive services through a structurally separate subsidiary), equal access requirements (e.g. the incumbent LECs has to provide to all long-distance network operators exchange access and related services on an unbundled tariffed basis and on non-discriminatory rates terms and conditions) and other safeguards.
+It mainly is based on the following elements (STOCKDALE, 2003): prohibition on the provision of competitive services, structural safeguards (e.g. the incumbent monopolist has to provide competitive services through a structurally separate subsidiary), equal access requirements (e.g. the incumbent LECs has to provide to all long-distance network operators exchange access and related services on an unbundled tariff basis and on non-discriminatory rates terms and conditions) and other safeguards.